 - No return is required: A request for a refund or credit of an overpayment of any tax where no return is required shall be made by the taxpayer within 2 years from the time the tax was paid and shall be limited to the amount pay.
 Please note that a return is required to claim a withholding credit and/or a refundable credit.

-- Original return was timely filed: A request for a refund or credit of an overpayment of tax where the original return was timely filed shall be made within the period permitted for filing an amended return, which is the same as the period permitted for abatement of the tax under section 37 (see below).
+- Original return was timely filed: A request for a refund or credit of an overpayment of tax where the original return was timely filed shall be made within the period permitted for filing an amended return, which is the same as the period permitted for abatement of the tax per 830 CMR 62C.37.1.

 - Original return has not been timely: A request for a refund or credit of an overpayment of any tax where an original return has not been timely filed, shall be made by filing the overdue return within 3 years from the due date of the return, taking into account any extension of time for filing the return, or within 2 years of the date that the tax was paid, whichever is later.

-- Amended returns and Applications for Abatement: A request for a refund or credit of an overpayment of tax resulting from an amended return or an application for abatement shall be made within the period permitted for abatement of the tax under section 37.
-Generally, this means within three years from the date of filing of the original return, taking into account paragraph (a) of section 79 of M.G.L. c.
-62C, within two years from the date the tax was assessed or deemed to be assessed, or within one year from the date that the tax was paid, whichever is later.
+- Amended returns and Applications for Abatement: A request for a refund or credit of an overpayment of tax resulting from an amended return or an application for abatement shall be made within the period permitted for abatement of the tax per 830 CMR 62C.37.1 within 3 years from the date of filing of the original return, taking into account paragraph (a) of section 79 of M.G.L. c.
+62C, within 2 years from the date the tax was assessed or deemed to be assessed, or within 1 year from the date that the tax was paid, whichever is later.